wulkano/aperture-node/readme.md

 #### aperture.videoCodecs -> `Map`

 Get a list of available video codecs.
 The key is the `videoCodec` option name and the value is the codec name.
-It only returns `hevc` if you're on macOS 10.13 or newer and your computer supports HEVC hardware encoding.
+It only returns `hevc` if your computer supports HEVC hardware encoding.

 Example: